 HFire is a spatially explicit, raster-based model of fire growth that incorporates the Rothermel equations (Rothermel 1972, 1983) for fire spread.
-The Rothermel equations were developed through burning small test fires in idealized dead fuels; from these experiments, equations were developed to predict fire spread based upon weather, topography, and both live and dead fuel
+The Rothermel equations were developed through burning small test fires in idealised dead fuels; from these experiments, equations were developed to predict fire spread based on weather, topography, and both live and dead fuel amounts and properties.
+The Rothermel equations are frequently implemented in fire spread models for use in intermediate spatial and temporal resolution fire spread simulations, such as FARSITE (Finney 1998), which is operationally used by the US National Park Service and the US Forest Service in both live and dead fuels (Pastor et al. 2003).
+Additionally, numerous authors have utilised fire models that use the Rothermel equations to model landscapes including live fuels, finding predictions of fire spread to be reasonable (e.g. Davis and Burrows 1994; Arca et al. 2007; Dasgupta et al. 2007; Peterson et al. 2009), especially when appropriate custom fuel models (Weise and Regelbrugge 1997; Arca et al. 2007,;Peterson et al. 2009) are used.

-106 amounts and properties.
-The Rothermel equations are frequently implemented in fire spread 107 models for use in intermediate spatial and temporal resolution fire spread simulations, such as 108 FARSITE (Finney 1998) which is operationally used by the US National Park Service and the 109 US Forest Service in both live and dead fuels (Pastor et al. 2003).
-Additionally, numerous 110 authors have utilized fire models that use the Rothermel equations to model landscapes including 111 live fuels, finding predictions of fire spread to be reasonable (e.g., Davis and Burrows 1994, 112 Arca et al. 2007, Dasgupta et al. 2007, Peterson et al. 2009), especially when appropriate custom 113 fuel models (Weise and Regelbrugge 1997, Arca et al. 2007, Peterson et al. 2009) are used.
-114 HFire can be used to simulate individual fires or long-term fire regimes (Peterson et al. 115 2009).
-The computational efficiencies built into HFire allowed us to perform 1440 fire regime 116 simulations, each 1200 years long, for a 100 000 ha shrubland landscape in southern California.
-117 HFire code can be found at the website of the model (http://firecenter.berkeley.edu/hfire/).
-Inputs 118 necessary for modeling an individual event in HFire are nearly identical to those for the widely 119 used FARSITE fire spread simulator (Finney 1998): ignition location(s); temporally varying 120 inputs such as wind speed and direction, and live and dead fuel moistures; and digital maps of 121 topography and fuel type.
-One-dimensional predictions from the Rothermel (1972) equations are 122 fit to two dimensions, using the solution to the 'fire containment problem' (Albini and Chase 123 1980) and the empirical double ellipse formulation of Anderson (1983).
-The raster 124 implementation utilized by HFire does not produce fractal/unrealistic fire perimeters as earlier 125 raster models did.
-This is demonstrated through a series of simulations comparing FARSITE and 126 HFire fire perimeters on both simplified and actual landscapes (Peterson et al. 2009).
-HFire uses 127 an adaptive time step, allows fire to spread into a cell from all neighboring cells over multiple time steps, and is computationally efficient - a crucial advantage in long-term simulation studies like those presented here (Peterson et al. 2009).
+HFire can be used to simulate individual fires or long-term fire regimes (Peterson et al. 2009).
+The computational efficiencies built into HFire allowed us to perform 1440 fire regime simulations, each 1200 years long, for a 100 000-ha shrubland landscape in southern California.
+HFire code can be found at the website of the model (http://firecenter.berkeley.edu/hfire/, accessed 7 January 2011).
+Inputs necessary for modelling an individual event in HFire are nearly identical to those for the widely used FARSITE fire spread simulator (Finney 1998): ignition location(s); temporally varying inputs such as wind speed and direction, and live and dead fuel moistures; and digital maps of topography and fuel type.
+One-dimensional predictions from the Rothermel (1972) equations are fitted to two dimensions, using the solution to the 'fire containment problem' (Albini and Chase 1980) and the empirical double-ellipse formulation of Anderson (1983).
+The raster implementation utilised by HFire does not produce fractal or unrealistic fire perimeters as earlier raster models did.
+This is demonstrated through a series of simulations comparing FARSITE and HFire fire perimeters on both simplified and actual landscapes (Peterson et al. 2009).
+HFire uses an adaptive time step, allows fire to spread into a cell from all neighbouring cells over multiple time steps, and is computationally efficient - a crucial advantage in long-term simulation studies like those presented here (Peterson et al. 2009).

-When HFire is used to simulate fire regimes, it implements the same fire spread algorithm and landscape inputs as in individual event mode, with additional variables accounting for stochastic ignitions, stochastic weather variables, stochastic LFM trend, and vegetation growth/succession.
+When HFire is used to simulate fire regimes, it implements the same fire spread algorithm and landscape inputs as in individual-event mode, with additional variables accounting for stochastic ignitions, stochastic weather variables, stochastic LFM trend, and vegetation growth and succession.
 It runs at an hourly time step between fires and at sub-minute intervals during fires, for hundreds to thousands of simulated years.

-135 Fires cannot occur without ignitions.
-The average number of ignitions per year and the 136 spatial distribution of ignitions are user-specified in HFire.
-Ignition probabilities can be spatially 137 homogeneous or based on landscape features, such as the distance to the nearest road for fire 138 regimes where anthropogenic ignitions are prevalent, or elevation for fire regimes where 139 lightning strikes are the primary source of ignitions (Keeley and Fotheringham 2003).
-The actual 140 number and location of these ignitions each year are then stochastically generated during the 141 simulation runs.
-Ignitions that do not result in a spreading fire are identified with a size threshold 142 parameter, and are not included in fire size statistics.
+Fires cannot occur without ignitions.
+The average number of ignitions per year and the spatial distribution of ignitions are user-specified in HFire.
+Ignition probabilities can be spatially homogeneous or based on landscape features, such as the distance to the nearest road for fire regimes where anthropogenic ignitions are prevalent, or elevation for fire regimes where lightning strikes are the primary source of ignitions (Keeley and Fotheringham 2003).
+The actual number and location of these ignitions each year are then stochastically generated during the simulation runs.
+Ignitions that do not result in a spreading fire are identified with a size threshold parameter, and are not included in fire size statistics.